Granata-R/DOT-IOT-Log-Explorer/README.md

 ***Fig. 3.2.2.a***

-If you don't have EMG you can use the TINT speed vector to aid yourself in manual sleep segmentation.
-DOT-IOT Log Explorer can automatedally assign the movement epochs (as defined by the user in the *Movement* tab) to the wakefulness epochs in the AccuSleep GUI.
+In our workflow, the AccuSleep viewer is used for manual sleep classification not requiring EMG.
+Mobility epochs, as defined in the **Movement** tab, can be automatically classified as wakefulness.

 Once the data is saved, this edited version generates a *Sleep* folder (in the same folder of the original *.txt* file) where the sleep labels are saved.
-Thereupon, these labels can be loaded by the main GUI for displaying them and to check, for example, the unit metrics during wakefulness, REM, NREM.
+These leep labels can be loaded on the main GUI to analyze what happens during wakefulness, REM, NREM.

-**Reference**
+**What if I don't have the EMG?**
+A recent paper by H. Osanai et al<sup>[2]</sup> showed that it is possible to extract a simulated EMG from LFPs.
+If you don't have EMG and are interested in automatic scoring, you can extract the LFPs (see **LFP extraction** section) and simulate the EMG through the *Sleep* module.
+These functions need the Deep Learning toolbox (refer to **Requirements**) and haven't been tested yet.
+EMG quality appears to rely on electrode placement; shallower placement yields better results.

+**References**

 <sup>[1]</sup>Barger, Z., Frye, C. G., Liu, D., Dan, Y., & Bouchard, K. E. (2019).
 Robust, automated sleep scoring by a compact neural network with distributional shift correction.
 In G. F. Gilestro (Ed.), PLOS ONE (Vol. 14, Issue 12, p. e0224642).
 Public Library of Science (PLoS). https://doi.org/10.1371/journal.pone.0224642

-**Bonus: what if I want to do the automated segmentation of sleep but I do not have the EMG?**
-A recent paper by H. Osanai et al, [Extracting electromyographic signals from multi-channel LFPs using independent component analysis without direct muscular recording](https://www.cell.com/cell-reports-methods/fulltext/S2667-2375(23)00105-4), showed that it is possible to extract a simulated EMG from LFPs.
+<sup>[2]</sup>Osanai, H., Yamamoto, J., & Kitamura, T. (2023).
+Extracting electromyographic signals from multi-channel LFPs using independent component analysis without direct muscular recording.
+In Cell Reports Methods (Vol. 3, Issue 6, p.
+100482).
+Elsevier BV. https://doi.org/10.1016/j.crmeth.2023.100482

-If you have the *.bin* recording you can use it for LFP extraction (see **LFP extraction** section), simulate the EMG through the *Sleep* module, and run the automated version of AccuSleep.
-Note that these functions require the Deep Learning toolbox (see **Requirements**) and have not been tested yet.
-The quality of the extracted EMG seems to be dependent on the placement of the electrodes.
-The shallower they are, the better it is for this purpose.

 ## 3.3 <img src="https://i.imgur.com/1DBaLyw.png" width="16" height="28"> Comodulation module
 The comodulation module (***Movie 3.3.a***) allows to calculate some metrics of phase-amplitude coupling (PAC) between the theta and gamma components of source signal.